IbrahimaAlain/napari-noise2vst/README.md

 ## Dependencies

-This plugin relies on the Noise2VST framework.
+This plugin relies on the Noise2VST framework, developped by **Sébastien SHERBRET**.
 The exact version used is available at: https://github.com/sherbret/Noise2VST/tree/feature/make-installable